AmitayCohen1/react-node-deploy/README.md

 * Set up security group - HTTPS, HTTP, SSH (after testing we will remove HTTP).
 * Create a Route 53 Record for connecting the IP address of the instance to api.mysite.com (Later we will switch it with an elastic ip).
 * Connect to instance via SSH.
-* Download Node, Git, and PM2.
+* Install Node, Git, and PM2.
 * Connect GitHub SSH to your EC2, and clone your repo.
 * Add a testing route to your server (‘/test’).
 * Install dependencies & create .env file if needed.